-Here’s another lovely sock animal toy, and this time, it’s the sock panda.
+Here’s another lovely sock animal, and this time, it’s the sock panda stuffed animal.
 Yes, it’s about time for yet another stuffed animal sewed from socks to join the Craft Passion family and who would have guessed, that we would have visitors from the far east, the giant panda bears PaiPai & PeiPei.
 Scroll down to get the free sewing pattern.

 Do you know the fascinating folklore of the panda?
 Well, legend has it that originally, pandas were all white in color, just like the polar bears, and their guardians were four shepherdesses (girl shepherds).
 One day, a leopard attacked the herd and tried to eat one of the cubs but the shepherdesses protected the pandas.
 The leopard was defeated but unfortunately, all the shepherdesses died.
 In their grief, the pandas rubbed ashes onto their arms during the funeral and while crying, hugged each other and rubbed their eyes.
 This spread the ashes all over their bodies and eyes.
 The pandas decided to wear the ashes permanently to remember the sacrifices of these brave girls and that is why, to this day, the pandas have those beautiful black-white furs.
 An amazing tale, isn’t it?

-In honor of this inspiring story of bravery and friendship, Craft Passion has this free sock panda sewing pattern for you to try.
+In honor of this inspiring story of bravery and friendship, Craft Passion has this free sock panda stuffed animal sewing pattern for you to make.
 PaiPai & PeiPei are twin sock pandas, so they are double your fun!
 They stand at 9.5” and are twins because you need a combination of 1 black and 1 white chenille sock each.

-Get ready the detailing for your sock panda animal toy too: a pair of black button eyes (9mm), a black safety nose (22mm), a small piece of white felt, and poly-fill stuffing material for each sock panda.
-For a better idea, download the Sock Panda Pattern Template below.
+Get ready the detailing for your panda toy too: a pair of black button eyes (9mm), a black safety nose (22mm), a small piece of white felt, and poly-fill stuffing material for each sock panda.
+For a better idea, download the Sock Panda Sewing Pattern Template below.

 PaiPai & PeiPei are very different in personalities – although they are brother and sister, they are as different as night and day.
-Sock panda PaiPai is a kind-hearted bossy brother who is often found hands behind his back because he thinks he looks more like a boss this way.
+PaiPai is a kind-hearted bossy brother who is often found hands behind his back because he thinks he looks more like a boss this way.
 To him, his main job is to take care of his sister, PeiPei.
 He doesn’t talk much, most of the time he sits on the ground and pretends he is master of the surroundings.
-PeiPei, his sister sock panda, adores her brother but also loves to argue with him just to prove that he’s not always the Boss.
+PeiPei, his panda sister, adores her brother but also loves to argue with him just to prove that he’s not always the Boss.

 There is one thing that they share, though – they agree that it’s important to look good all the time.
 This is why PeiPei likes to wear a flower hairpin in her hair.